szabgab/rust.code-maven.com/slides/rust/files.md

 ![](examples/files/du/src/main.rs)

-## Exercise count digits from file
+## Exercise count digits in file
-{id: exercise-count-digits-from-file}
+{id: exercise-count-digits-in-file}

 Write a function that receives a string as a parameter and returns an array of 10 numbers, the number of each digit in the file.
 At first you can assume the file contains a single